builderworksco/on-rails/README.md

-# Code & Supply Speakers
+# Builder Code Works On Rails

-This is a tool for managing C&S speakers
+Rails base filled with some preferences for development